 Although business associate agreements are required, they don’t have to be a chore.
-Inside the HIPAAtrek platform, you can create a business associate agreement from a template and share it with your business associates.
+Using HIPAAtrek, you can create a business associate agreement from a template and share it with your business associates.
 HIPAAtrek is the only software with this capability.
 Contact us to learn more.

 Need Guidance?
 Check out our Business Associate Decision Tree!

 Download our decision tree for determining when a BAA is required.